Premier Jason Kenney wishes Alberta’s Jewish community a happy Passover.

 In April, 2019 he led his party to an election victory with 55% of the popular vote in a campaign focused on economic growth, and advocating a fair deal for Alberta in the Canadian federation.
 He was sworn-in as Alberta’s 18th Premier on April 30, 2019.

-Premier Jason Kenney issued the following statement wishing Albertans a happy Family Day.
+Premier Jason Kenney issued the following statement marking National Caregivers Day.

-Premier Jason Kenney issued the following statement honouring the accomplishments of the black community in Alberta.
+Premier Jason Kenney issued the following statement to mark the second anniversary of the Humboldt Broncos hockey team bus crash.

 Over the past week, more than 1,100 offers of support have poured in from private and non-profit organizations through the Government of Alberta’s Bits and Pieces program.